P

 Aronimink Recap: Rai Wins PGA Championship, Smalley and Thomas Contend

 Earlier in the month, the 2026 PGA Championship at Aronimink Golf Club (May 14-17, 2026) concluded with England's Aaron Rai claiming his first career major title at 9-under-par, finishing three strokes ahead of Jon Rahm and Alex Smalley.
-Because Rai, Rahm, and fourth-place finishers Ludvig Åberg and Matti Schmid are European, their achievements belong to Ryder Cup context.
+Because Rai, Rahm, and other European contenders such as Ludvig Aberg and Matti Schmid belong to Ryder Cup context, the Presidents Cup read-through is narrower.

-- Min Woo Lee was the top eligible International contender, finishing T18 at 1-under-par.
+• Min Woo Lee was the top eligible International contender, finishing T18 at 1-under-par.
 Hideki Matsuyama finished T26 (E), and Tom Kim finished T35 (+1).

-- Notable struggles included Sungjae Im (+5) and Adam Scott (+8), both of whom missed the weekend cut.
+• Notable struggles included Sungjae Im (+5) and Adam Scott (+8), both of whom missed the weekend cut.

 Mito Pereira Announces Retirement